SebMouren/command-line-api-wiki/Using-the-API.md

 * Displaying help
 * Offering suggestions
-* Diagraming how the parser understood a particular command, at least for debugging
+* Diagramming how the parser understood a particular command, at least for debugging
-* Debugging _(Jon: What does the debugDirective do?)_
+* Pausing to allow you to attach a debugger
-* Reporting errors _(Jon: Is this validation failures?)_
+* Reporting parser errors, such as validation failures or unexpected tokens
-* Handling exceptions _(Jon: what does this do other than set exist code?)_
+* Providing graceful exception handling

 All of these operations can be added to the pipeline with extension method on the `CommandLineBuilder`